An earlier form of this article was published on the Christian Writers’ Downunder Blogspot on 8 November 2021.

 Resistance to writing can lead to futility.
 It can stop us in our tracks, take us captive and rob us of the satisfaction of creating a body of work we are proud of.
 It can cripple our self-esteem, assimilate us into the mundane and crucify our joy.

-But fighting resistance is not futile.
-It can be beaten even if you have a bad case of this malady – like me.
+But fighting resistance to writing is not futile.
+Resistance can be beaten even if you have a bad case of this malady—like I have.

-Here are some things to try if resistance is a problem.
+Here are some things to try if resistance is a problem for you.

 - Start.
 It sounds simple but the best way to overcome resistance is to begin.
 Determine that you will write some part of your novel, however miniscule, each day.